 Certain eligible spouses of service members may count qualifying residence abroad as residence and physical presence in the United States for purposes of naturalization.
-[16] This provision does not provide an independent basis for naturalization.
-The benefits of this provision only apply to an LPR who is eligible for naturalization through the general provision [17] or on the basis of his or her marriage to a U.S. citizen for three years.
+This provision does not provide an independent basis for naturalization.
+The benefits of this provision only apply to an LPR who is eligible for naturalization through the general provision on the basis of his or her marriage to a U.S. citizen for 3 years.
 [18]